Smartphone and apps

 Black list

-Collective shop ban model protocol
+Collective store ban model protocol

 To whom can I turn if I have a question or complaint about an app or a smartphone?